Why Gesu Works

 Gesu School affirms that soft skills, such as determination and confidence, are teachable.
 We deliberately weave these skills into our curriculum from Pre-K through 8th grade.
 This initiative, the MAGIS of Gesu, covers five essential skills: Motivation, Awareness, Grit, Independence, and Social Competence.

-In 3rd through 8th grades, Gesu students are placed into all-girl or all-boy classrooms, led by a strong role model of the same gender.
-Gesu created single-gender classrooms in 1994 with the goal of keeping our male students engaged in learning.
-By separating the genders at a particularly vulnerable age when boys’ and girls’ learning styles diverge, we are able to prevent students — especially boys — from losing interest in school.
+In 3rd through 8th grades, Gesu students are placed into single-gender classrooms, led by a strong role model of the same gender.
+Gesu created single-gender classrooms in 1994, based on research and with the goal of keeping our students engaged in learning.
+This approach aims to harness students' leadership skills and build confidence.

 There are countless stories of the challenging child whose shining accomplishment is creative talent.
 But all children benefit from arts education.
-With your help, every Gesu child participates in weekly art and music programs, while oral speech is woven throughout the curriculum.
+Every Gesu child participates in weekly art and music programs, while oral speech is woven throughout the curriculum.
 The Gesu Gospel Choir, ballroom dancing through Dancing With the Students, dance with The Rock School for Dance Education, and other activities, such as yoga, whether after school or in the classroom, ensure that Gesu students are introduced to broad cultural experiences.

 Gesu students dive into the sciences in Pre-K. Weekly lessons in our science lab accompany classroom instruction and ensure that students get hands-on experience investigating topics from biology to environmental science.
 Our STEM initiatives immerse students in these fields and prepare them for top high schools.
 Each grade uses cutting-edge technology in its classroom.
 Intentionally small math classes, remedial to advanced, provide individualized instruction.

-Gesu is located in Police District 22, the second most violent district in Philadelphia.2 One out of three of our families have an annual income of less than $30,000.
 North Philadelphia can be a tough place to grow up, and many students bring fear, hunger, and other concerns with them to school.
-Gesu offers two full-time counselors, two part-time counselors, and a full-time social worker to help students and families with the challenges they may face.
+Gesu offers two full-time counselors and a full-time social worker to help students and families with the challenges they may face.
 Staff address issues such as grief and bereavement, poverty-related challenges, and emotional and academic needs through individual and group counseling, classroom lessons, workshops, and referrals to outside resources.
 Meet the counseling staff.

 - Joshua S. Wyner, John M. Bridgeland, and John J. DiIulio Jr. Achievement Trap: How America is failing millions of high-achieving students from lower-income families.
 Jack Kent Cooke Foundation & Civic Enterprises, LLC.
 Retrieved from www.jkcf.org/wp-content/uploads/2018/06/Achievement_Trap.pdf